-In addition, as of June 30, 2010 we had outstanding options to purchase approximately 5.5 million shares of common stock.
+In addition, as of September 30, 2010 we had outstanding options to purchase approximately 4.3 million shares of common stock (not including unvested restricted stock awards).
 Additional shares are reserved for issuance under our 2007 Long-Term Incentive Compensation Plan.
 Our stock options are generally exercisable for ten years, with a significant portion exercisable either immediately or beginning one year after the date of the grant.

+Under the terms of our outstanding convertible notes, unless earlier converted, redeemed or accelerated, the outstanding principal plus accrued interest is payable at maturity on July 28, 2011.
+Under the terms of the notes, each holder converting notes is entitled to receive a number of shares corresponding to principal and accrued interest through the date of conversion (plus any accrued and unpaid late charges) at a conversion price of approximately \$2.54.
+In addition, we have recently agreed to pay each holder exercising his conversion right prior to maturity an amount in cash corresponding to the interest foregone, i.e., the interest the holder would have received between November 4, 2010 and the maturity date had he held the note through maturity.
+Simultaneously with the closing of our November 2010 public offering, certain of our affiliates, officers and directors who owned convertible notes converted their notes into an aggregate of approximately 3.4 million shares of our common stock.
+These converting noteholders received cash payments of approximately \$0.6 million in the aggregate, corresponding to the interest foregone.
+As of November 11, 2010, holders of notes (including those referenced above) in the aggregate principal amount (plus accrued interest) of approximately \$9.8 million have converted their notes, resulting in the issuance of approximately 3.9 million shares of our common stock.
+We may redeem, either immediately or in the future, all of the remaining convertible notes that have not been converted into shares of our common stock prior to their maturity date.
+Approximately \$12.0 million would be required to repay principal and interest on the remaining notes as of November 11, 2010.
+If the holders of the remaining notes were to convert their notes into shares of our common stock as of November 11, 2010, the holders of those notes would receive approximately 4.7 million shares of common stock and approximately \$0.8 million in cash.
+These conversions have diluted, and any further conversions w

-Furthermore, the senior unsecured convertible notes in the aggregate principal amount of \$19.3 million issued in July 2009 are convertible at approximately \$2.54 per share into approximately 7.6 million shares of our common stock (not including accrued interest), and the accompanying warrants became exercisable on January 28, 2010 for up to approximately 2.6 million shares of common stock at \$2.50 per share.
-Finally, as of June 30, 2010, the Company had issued and outstanding additional warrants to purchase up to an additional approximately 1.2 million shares of common stock.
-We issued additional warrants (which become exercisable January 23, 2011) to purchase up to 1,323,214 shares at \$1.63 per share as part of our registered offering in July 2010.
+Finally, as of September 30, 2010 the Company had issued and outstanding additional warrants to purchase up to approximately 2.6 million shares of common stock (not including the warrants to purchase approximately 2.6 million shares issued to holders of the convertible notes, as discussed above).

 The issuance or even the expected issuance of a large number of shares of our common stock upon conversion or exercise of the securities described above could depress the market price of our stock and the issuance of such shares will dilute the stock ownership of our existing shareholders.
 Shares that we may issue in the future in connection with certain capital-raising transactions and shares available for future issuance upon conversion and exercise of convertible notes, warrants and options could dilute our shareholders and depress the market price of our common stock.

-'''

 Item 6.
 Exhibits.

-'''